-Note: You can also set the cooking time and an end time for the operation on the appliance. $\rightarrow$ "Timesetting options" on page 16
+Note: You can set a cooking time and an end time for the operation on the appliance. $\rightarrow$ Page 14

 Changing

 After starting the appliance, the temperature is highlighted.
 When you move the rotary selector, the temperature is changed and applied immediately.